 Hybrid Blockchain

-Hybrid blockchain technology merges the best features of public and private blockchains, creating a versatile system designed to enhance data management and security across various industries.
-By incorporating smart contracts and maintaining a restricted-access network, hybrid blockchains strike a balance between openness and confidentiality, effectively catering to diverse industrial needs.
+Hybrid blockchain technology takes the strongest features of public and private blockchains and combines them into a single versatile system.
+The goal is better data management and stronger security across a wide range of industries.
+By weaving in smart contracts and maintaining a restricted-access network, hybrid blockchains strike a practical balance between openness and confidentiality that works for complex industrial environments.

 How Hybrid Blockchain Works